Athletics at the 1984 Summer Paralympics – Men's marathon 1A

 The Men's marathon 1A was a wheelchair marathon event in athletics at the 1984 Summer Paralympics.
 It was designed for male athletes in category 1A, with the most severe levels of disability.
-Three runners started the race: Heinrich Koeberle from West Germany, his compatriot H. Lobbering (full name not recorded), and Rainer Kueschall of Switzerland.
-Due to there being only three athletes in contention, each was guaranteed a medal upon finishing the race, but only Koeberle reached the finish line, in three hours, forty-one minutes and forty-seven seconds.
-He thus obtained the gold medal.
+Three runners participated: Heinrich Koeberle from West Germany, and H. Lobbering (full name not recorded), and Rainer Kueschall of Switzerland.
+Since there were only three participants, all were guaranteed a medal upon finishing the race.
+However, only Koeberle managed to finish, clocking a time of three hours, forty-one minutes and forty-seven seconds, earning him the gold medal.